Education Series

 The Coldwater River is a natural salmon spawning site that is incredibly sensitive to human intervention.
 Please act with utmost care for the fragile ecosystem that exists in the water.

-Please don’t use any soaps (even biodegradable ones) as they are harmful to the natural environment.
+Please don’t use any soaps (even biodegradable ones) in the river as they are harmful to the natural environment.
 Use Camp B showers when you need to wash yourself.

 Dispose of your dish water a minimum of 100 metres away from the River’s edge.